Car Spark Plugs – Which Are Best And When Should You Change Them?

 By Shawn Longmore â€¢ Updated: 08/11/21 â€¢ 10 min read

-Car Spark Plugs Banner
+Car Spark Plugs banner

 Spark plugs are one of the few things that require little or no maintenance for most car owners, and this is probably not without good reason.
 But, unfortunately, many people are unaware of what goes on inside a spark plug and how it affects their vehicle’s performance.